ahmad88me/django-rest-gen/README.md

 1. Install it in your django project `pip install django-rest-gen`.
 2. Run it and specify your app `python -m django-rest-gen`.
-You should also specify the appropriate arguments (e.g., ` python -m django-rest-gen  --settings iires/settings.py --apppath iirapp`)
+You should also specify the appropriate arguments (e.g., ` python -m django-rest-gen  --settings iires/settings.py --apppath iirapp`) *Note: if the file already exists and is not empty, the content will be printed instead in the stdout*

 ## Arguments
 ```
 usage: django-rest-gen [-h] [--pythonpath PYTHONPATH] --settings SETTINGS --apppath APPPATH [--views VIEWS]